Print Friendly

 Yes, / INC-1sB-go-PFM

-Yes, I am going to town
+Yes, I am going (to town).

 When an intransitive verb comes at the end of a phrase, it takes a phrase final marker (PFM).
 This marker is usually -ik, though for the verb b’e it’s just -k.
 In Ex.
 3 the suffix –k is a phrase final marker (PFM).

 As you can see in the table above, the third person singular (he/she/it) is not marked.
 Instead of the marker, as a place holder we’ve written as Ø. In Nahualá, if the intransitive verb begins with a consonant, an a is added to the aspect marker k- in order to avoid having two consonants in a row.
-The third person singular form of to go, then, as you will see below, is kab’ek in phrase final position, or kab’e in a sentence such as “the student goes” “Kab’e le tijoxel.” where the verb is not at the end of the phrase.
+The third person singular form of “to go,” then, as you will see below, is kab’ek in phrase final position, or kab’e in a sentence such as “the student goes” “Kab’e le tijoxel” where the verb is not at the end of the phrase.
 The formal markers for the second person singular and plural (la, alaq) actually come after the verb, so verbs in the formal will never have a phrase final marker.
 Look over the following table, where b’e is marked and broken down for each person:

-b’e -k
+k- in / im b’e -k

 kimb’ek